-The Cattenom Nuclear Power Plant is a nuclear power plant located in France.
+The Cattenom nuclear power plant is a nuclear power plant located in France.
 It is currently operated by Electricité de France (EDF).
-Geographically it is located in Lorraine, in the town of Cattenom, on the Moselle banks between Thionville and Trier.
+Geographically it is located in Lorraine, in the city of Cattenom, on the banks of the Moselle between Thionville and Trier.
 The cities of Luxembourg, Arlon, and Metz are very close to the nuclear power plant.

-Luxembourg, Saarland and Belgium demanded closure of the plant.
-In spite of this, there is a project under way to extend its useful life until 2025.
+Luxembourg, the Saarland and Belgium demanded the closure of the plant.
+Despite this, there is a project underway to extend its useful life until the year 2025.

-All nuclear reactors at the Cattenom nuclear plant were built by Framatome.
+All the nuclear reactors at the Cattenom nuclear power plant were built by Framatome.

-Worldwide, the Cattenom plant is located on the seventh plant of the world in installed capacity.
-At the national level, the nuclear power plant is located is the second nuclear power plant in France with greater electricity production.
-The only plant with the largest capacity for electricity production in France is the Gravelines nuclear power station.
+Worldwide, the Cattenom plant is located on the seventh floor of the world in installed capacity.
+At the national level, the nuclear power plant is the second nuclear power plant in France with the largest electricity production.
+The only plant with the greatest capacity to produce electricity in France is the Gravelines nuclear power plant.

 Some 1,200 people work at the plant.

-The Cattenom nuclear plant has four cooling towers.
-The water used for cooling comes from the Mosel River.
+The Cattenom nuclear power plant has four cooling towers.
+The water used for cooling comes from the Moselle River.

-The operator Electricité de France built a water reservoir during the construction of the plant through the construction of a dam.
-This is the Mirgenbach artificial lake.
-In addition, in 1985 a second lake was constructed, by the construction of a dam in the valley of Pierre Percee, near the mountains of the Vosges.
-This second lake functions as a support for the flow of the Mosla River in the dry season.
+The operator Electricité de France built a water tank during the construction of the plant by building a dam.
+It is the Mirgenbach artificial lake.
+In addition, in 1985 a second lake was built, by building a dam in the Pierre Percee valley, near the Vosges mountains.
+This second lake works as a support for the flow of the Mosla River in the months of drought.

-In February 2011, cracks appeared were in the water supply pumps in front of the Moselle concrete support to nuclear reactors 1 and 2.
-This anomaly was at level 1 of the INES scale of nuclear incidents and accidents.
+In February 2011, cracks appeared in the water supply pumps in front of the concrete support Moselle to nuclear reactors 1 and 2.
+This anomaly, is in level 1 of the INES scale of incidents and nuclear accidents.
 The event questioned the strength of the bombs in the event of an earthquake.
 At the end of June 2011, the supports were reinforced.

 |Reactor model||P4 REP 1300|